 We now have a pond that filters itself (thank goodness).
 Their pond would get NASTY.
 They poop and clean their nostrils in it, so we built a DIY pond filter that is a pretty crazy contraption but works nicely, and we get to listen to the water falling all through the summer months.

 Back to the reasons I was willing to try ducks.
 My first reason proved itself on the first day.
 They are the cutest little birds when they are that small.
 Gosh, they are so cute.
 Especially when they are swimming (under your supervision) and learning how to dive.
-Then, as they get older, they start to have more personality and they are just as cute waddling around in the yard.
+Then, as they get older, they start to have more personality and are just as cute waddling around in the yard.
 My second reason is that it has made me money.
 We sell the eggs, and it turns out duck eggs are unique, and people want them.
 My third reason has proven itself season after season.
 We don’t have to pay someone to keep our bugs down; our ducks do that for us.
 These are the biggest benefits of ducks we have found.

 Other benefits we have found in having ducks:

 - All the poop in our lawn provides great fertilizer!
-Plus, whenever it rains or our sprinkler system is on the poop gets watered down into the lawn.
+Plus, whenever it rains or our sprinkler system is on, the poop gets watered down into the lawn.

 Free-ranging our ducks is the only way I will keep them.
 The smell of duck poop is not great, and I know I would be over ducks so quickly if I didn’t give them the space to free range.
 Keep this in mind when you are thinking about getting ducks.
 It will get extra smelly if you don’t have the space for them!